Home Employee Time Tracking Employee Time Tracking System

 One of the main benefits of time tracking apps is that they can go wherever your employees are.
 They have a lot of the same capabilities as other time tracking systems but with the advantage of mobility.

 These mobile solutions are a great fit for construction and field service businesses.
-Because if a company’s workforce moves between different locations, it makes sense that their time tracking method moves with them.
+If a company’s workforce moves between different locations, it makes sense that their time tracking method moves with them, and construction tracking demands exactly that kind of flexibility.

 Time tracking apps allow employees to easily clock in and out, just like most digitized time tracking methods.
 In addition to that, they may also offer GPS tracking.
-This reduces time theft and makes it easier for supervisors to track time spent on specific projects across multiple locations.
+This reduces time theft and buddy punching, and makes it easier for supervisors to track time spent on specific projects across multiple locations.

 Employee time tracking software